dataGuyJosh/austracTopicModelling/README.md

   - are emails considered short-text classification i.e. do we want to perform less preprocessing?
 - determine best hyperparameters using grid search
 - ensemble modelling: use multiple modelling techniques (or the same technique on separate data) to better estimate topics e.g. if 9/10 models suggest a document belongs to a topic with similar popular words, they're likely to be correct --> does this apply to LDA?
+- learn about other model validation techniques e.g. topic coherence
 - learn more about top2vec -->

 # Resources